matplotlib/matplotlib/doc/users/colormapnorms.rst

 Colormap Normaliztions
 ================================

-Objects that use colormaps usually linearly map the colors in the colormap from data values *vmin* to *vmax*.
+Objects that use colormaps by default linearly map the colors in the colormap from data values *vmin* to *vmax*.
 For example::

     pcm = ax.pcolormesh(x, y, Z, vmin=-1., vmax=1., cmap='RdBu_r')